Havivw/PasSkull/README.md

 ## TODO

- * while search hash show only hash and passwords (uniq).
+ * presenting only hash and passwords (unique) while searching for hash.
  * MFA test after create user.
- * fix DeprecationWarning from WTForms.
+ * fixing DeprecationWarning from WTForms.

 ## Additional Information
-  Cassandra need Storage for data!
+  Cassandra needs Storage for data!

+### Important Disclaimer:
-### disclaimer: saving leaked passwords data is illegal.
-This project is meant for study purposes only, use at your own risk!
+### This project is for study purposes only
+### Saving leaked passwords data is illegal
+### The use of this code is your responsibility
+### use at your own risk

 ## Thanks
-* Shirley Rabin for contribute and help.
+* shirlyrl for contribute and help.

 ## Contributions..
 ​